ipbes/ipbeswebdocs/docs/components/taxonomy-vocabularies.rst

 | Webpage workflow                     | 2              |
 +--------------------------------------+----------------+

-The taxonomy terms and details of each taxonomy vocabulary can be found `here <https://ipbes-docs.readthedocs.io/en/latest/annex/taxonomy/index.html>`_
+The taxonomy terms and details of each taxonomy vocabulary can be found here_

+.. _here: ../annex/taxonomy/index